vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth.md

 In this example element with class name `default-theme` will inherit `--theme-color` property and then resets it to the initial value.
 So its background color will be blue.

-### `inherits`
+### inherits
 Inherits is boolean parameter, that obliviously stands for custom property inheritance from DOM tree.
 It is `false` by default.
-You need to set it to `true` if you want property to be inherited:
+The reason for such default is performance, as browser don't need to walk trouhg DOM tree to define which nodes inherits properties.
+You need to set inheritance to `true` if you want property to be inherited:

 ```js
 CSS.registerProperty({